getify/foi-lang/formalization-work/Foi-Specification.md

 rank-1 entry the fixpoint must satisfy; inference fills the positions no declaration covers.
 Both are checked on the same pass.

-**First call wins.** The lexically first evidence-bearing call fixes an unannotated signature position.
+**First call wins.** The lexically first evidence-bearing call (a return position joins instead, and a function-typed position's effect set resolves per call site; both at §9.7.4) fixes an unannotated signature position.
 A later call whose argument does not conform is an error **at that later call**.
 The diagnostic lands where the disagreement is visible, rather than inside a body that is correct as written.

 **An inference cycle grounds at `Any`.** A declared function type